 "She may be 100 years old, but mom is used to being able to live her life to the full, spending her time knitting and enjoying time with her family - including 12 great-grandchildren who love her dearly."

-Registering for COVID-19 vaccines on the national Electronic Vaccination Data System (EVDS) and Discovery COVID-19 Vaccination Portal
+Registering for COVID-19 vaccines on the national Electronic Vaccination Data System (EVDS) and Discovery COVID-19 Vaccination Navigator

 "When our Minister of Health, Dr Zweli Mkhize, announced that everyone over the age of 60 could register for their COVID-19 vaccine, we jumped at the chance to get my mom to the front of the queue, which by virtue of her age, she should be positioned at."

-Then, Gill also registered herself, her 75-year-old husband and her mom Doreen on the Discovery COVID-19 Vaccination Portal, which they all have access to as they are Discovery Health Medical Scheme members.
+Then, Gill also registered herself, her 75-year-old husband and her mom Doreen on the Discovery COVID-19 Vaccination Navigator, which anyone can access.

-- This portal is open to members of medical schemes administered by Discovery Health and to all Discovery clients.
+- This portal is open to all South Africans.
 It provides a host of relevant support from start to end of one's vaccine journey.
 More details below!

-"Signing us all up to the Discovery COVID-19 Vaccination Portal was easy, with no hassles," says Gill.
-"I check the portal frequently for updates.
+"Signing us all up to the Discovery COVID-19 Vaccination Navigator was easy, with no hassles," says Gill.
+"I check the platform frequently for updates.
 I have every faith in Discovery's mass COVID-19 vaccination programme and in our national vaccine rollout as our country has well-run vaccination processes in place as a norm."

 "Our COVID-19 vaccines will be life-changing"

-Gill is 68 year old, so she also qualifies for COVID-19 vaccination in Phase 2.
-She also qualifies because she lives with a chronic autoimmune illness known as systemic lupus erythematosus (SLE, commonly known as "lupus"), putting her at heightened risk of serious COVID-19 illness if she ever contracts the virus.
+Gill is 68 year old, so she also qualified for COVID-19 vaccination in Phase 2.
+She lives with a chronic autoimmune illness known as systemic lupus erythematosus (SLE, commonly known as "lupus"), putting her at heightened risk of serious COVID-19 illness if she ever contracts the virus.

 "Our COVID-19 vaccines will be life-changing," she says.
 "That's because COVID-19 is life endangering.
 We've all experienced fear in varying degrees because of this pandemic and really felt anxious about doing ordinary, everyday things.
 We look forward to putting that all behind us when we reach population immunity."